Vaginal discharge: what are the secretions of the vagina?

 - During pregnancy

-Normally, leucorrhoea has the consistency andappearance ofeggwhite, without a disturbing odour.
-If more embarrassing symptoms appear, do not hesitate to consult your gynecologist or health professional: an abnormal vaginal discharge should alert you.
+Normally, leucorrhoea has the consistency andappearance ofeggwhite, with no disturbing odour.
+If more troublesome symptoms appear, don't hesitate to consult your gynecologist or health care professional: abnormal vaginal discharge should raise a red flag.

 What are the different types of vaginal discharge?

 Vaginal discharge should be clear or whitish and not malodorous.
-However, they naturally change in consistency according to the variations of the menstrual cycle and follow the following pattern:
+However, they naturally change in consistency according to the variations in the menstrual cycle, and follow the following pattern:

 - Thick, sticky discharge after menstruation

-- Clearer, stringy discharge in the middle of the cycle, at ovulation
+- More transparent, stringy discharge in the middle of the cycle, at ovulation

 - Whitish discharge at the end of the cycle, just before menstruation